This article covers the following topics:

 While volunteers have been writing student bios for years, in 2020 we opened up this fun task to more volunteers.
 Anyone with a Hosting Volunteer Affiliation can write and submit student bios for approval by AFS Marketing Staff.
-If you need this affiliation added, please contact your local volunteer Hosting Coordinator or Volunteer Coordinator or your staff Hosting Programs Specialist.
+If you need this affiliation added, please contact your local volunteer Hosting Coordinator or Volunteer Coordinator or your staff Regional Field Specialist.

-- New students needing bios are linked to teams as Area Team Available on Mondays and Thursdays from Feb 20th, 2020 through April
+- New students needing bios are linked to teams as Area Team Available each week

 - Each team may approach bio writing differently: